momentum-mod/docs/_posts/convars/2020-04-30-mom_ruler_duration.md

 default_value: 5.5
 ---

-Sets the duration of the measurement (in seconds).
+Sets the amount of seconds a measurement is shown for before fading out.